by Garrick Dee

 Buy a shaving brush

 A shaving brush is more than just a tool to apply shaving cream.
-When used properly it helps exfoliate and coat every strand of hair.
+When used properly it helps to exfoliate and coat every strand of hair.
 It also helps hair stand up, making it easier for the blade to cut.

 Old school folks would prefer to use a badger brush because in the long term it will remain soft and pliable.